 Foods to Avoid

-Fried foods: While fried foods are very common to the American diet, they are perhaps a little too common to be healthy.
+: While fried foods are very common to the American diet, they are perhaps a little too common to be healthy.
 Vegetable oil is frequently used to fry french fries, chicken, and other foods.
 This type of oil contains omega-6 fatty acids.
-Omega-6s are beneficial in moderation, but will easily throw off the balance in your body and lead to inflammation if they are consumed in excess, which very commonly occurs in the American diet, per arthritis.org.
+Omega-6s are beneficial in moderation, but will easily throw off the balance in your body and lead to inflammation if they are consumed in excess, which very commonly occurs in the American diet, per arthritis.org

 Anti-Inflammatory Foods to Embrace

-Vitamin-K rich vegetables: If anyone has ever recommended that you eat “leafy greens,” they’re right.
-Both spinach and kale are shown to have anti-inflammatory properties, as do other vegetables such as broccoli, per webmd.com.
+: If anyone has ever recommended that you eat leafy greens, they're right.
+Both spinach and kale are shown to have anti-inflammatory properties, as do other vegetables such as broccoli, per webmd.com

-Coconut oil: Coconut oil is also an excellent alternative to cheaper, more traditional cooking oils.
-Coconut oil is tasty, shown to curb inflammation, and might also help to improve positive and negative cholesterol levels, per Dr. Hyman.
+: Coconut oil is also an excellent alternative to cheaper, more traditional cooking oils.
+Coconut oil is tasty, shown to curb inflammation, and might also help to improve positive and negative cholesterol levels, per Dr. Hyman

 The effects of chronic inflammation are uncomfortable at best, and seriously painful at worst.
 Considering the normalcy of many foods in the American diet that cause inflammation, it is essential to take steps to curb inflammation if you haven't already.
 The foods listed in this article are the first, and perhaps the only and most important, step to take at stopping excess bodily inflammation in its tracks.